manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

     - Install the applications
 	- Any other requirements

-1. Create a custom image and export to the Object Storage.
+1. Create a custom image and export to the object storage.

 	The custom image creates a package of the instance that you have configured.
 It acts as a backup, and you can re-create another instance from it.
 When you create a new instance from this custom image, it generates a copy of the original instance server with preconfigured settings, for example, libraries, user accounts, applications, and so on.
 After creating the custom image, you can terminate the instance.

 	> **Note:** Do not delete the custom image from the tenancy before publishing it to the OCI marketplace.
 	After the Livelabs goes to production, it has no dependency on the custom image.
-Now, if you delete the custom image, connect with the OCI team (Rene or Ashish) to get the image back.
+Now, if you delete the custom image, then connect with the Livelabs OCI team to get the image.

 ### Points to consider